 Located at Hwy.
 F and Hwy.
 W, Salem.
 150 acres.
-Picnic areas, shelter rental, playgrounds, Ray Berres Field baseball diamond, tennis courts, 9-hole Red Fox and 18-hole Grey Fox disc golf courses (open year-round at no cost), small boat launch.
+Picnic areas, shelter rental, playgrounds, Ray Berres Field baseball diamond, tennis courts, 9-hole Red Fox and 18-hole Grey Fox disc golf courses (open year-round at no cost), fishing, small boat launch to Fox River.
 Area 1 has a lighted sledding hill – lights on from dusk to 10 p.m.
 Snowshoeing and cross country skiing is allowed on all trails.

 There are two permanent outdoor chess tables here, by the Fox River, north side of County Highway F. These are permanently installed cement tables with a chess/checkerboard inlaid into them.
 Bring your own chess pieces or checkers to play.